SCRT-Capstone-2025-26/SCRT_Rocket_SIM/documentation/hpc_star_ccm.md

 # Oregon State Univeristy HPC Star CCM+ Data Acquisition

-The below document is inteded to get oyu started on using the OSU HPC server to run STAR-CCM+ for data acquisition.
+The below document is inteded to get you started on using the OSU HPC server to run STAR-CCM+ for data acquisition.
 Future revisions will include the (currently in development)  automated data collection scripts.

 ## Getting OSU HPC Access